-- 57. The panel agreed that the present structure of ISSS is indeed badly flawed.
+- 60. The panel agreed that the present structure of ISSS is indeed badly flawed.
 First, it does not have clear budgetary control over the majority of the funding of UCS and MISD.
 This is a fundamental weakness in its ability to provide effective strategic direction.
-There is a need to create a body which has the ability both to develop the strategy and deliver it. - 58.
+There is a need to create a body which has the ability both to develop the strategy and deliver it. - 61.
 Secondly, the membership of ISSS is problematic.
 Its members representing the academic part of the University are not necessarily well placed to have a good strategic view of the needs of their Schools.
 This is a difficult problem to solve within the existing structure without dedicated support for them in their role of School IT representative.
-School-level IT structures would address this, although there would still be a weakness in as much as the membership of the ISSS only allows one person for every two Schools.
-It is unrealistic for one person, while maintaining their academic research and teaching activity, to represent in an effective way the detailed IT needs of two Schools.
+School-level IT structures would address this, although there would still be a weakness in as much as the current membership of the ISSS only allows one person for every two Schools.
 The panel also queried whether it was appropriate to have elected representatives of the staff of the service provider organisations on the ISSS.
-Conversely, the responsibilities of the Registrary, depend critically on many of the IT services provided, yet he is not a member and only has the right to attend. - 59.
+Conversely, the responsibilities of the Registrary depend critically on many of the IT services provided, yet he is not a member and only has the right to attend. - 62.
 Thirdly, the executive support for ISSS is limited.
 Its Secretary has numerous other responsibilities and has no executive authority over the central organisations.
-It is not surprising therefore that the ISSS struggles to exercise effective oversight of projects, without the critical expert resource needed to undertake detailed work on the provision of IT across the University. - 60.
-As a result of this evidence, the panel concluded that the most important first step would be to reform the governance structure for Information Technology and Services across the University.
+It is not surprising therefore that the ISSS struggles to exercise effective oversight of projects, without the critical expert resource needed to undertake detailed work on the provision of IT across the University. - 63.
+As a result of this evidence, the panel concluded that the most important first step would be to reform the governance structure for Information Technology and Services across the University, and proposes the creation of a new Information Services Committee (ISC). - 64.
+A number of points were made about the replacement for the ISSS in the course of the consultation exercise.
+These stressed the need for IT expertise at the highest level committee, the need for good linkages with the Council, the General Board and Councils of the Schools, and the need for excellent mechanisms, within the top level committee and its sub-committees, for the effective transmission of user views into decisions at every level. - 65.
+As for the ISC membership, as well as user representation, it needs to have people who are used to conducting University business at a strategic level, and be linked into other high level committees.
+The panel suggests that the General Board appoint three of the six Heads of School.
+It might be sensible for one to be from the two Humanities Schools, one from Biology/Clinical Medicine and a third from Physical Sciences/Technology.
+There should also be four members appointed by Council, one of whom should be external.